The Never List

 Ethanolamines (MEA/DEA/TEA): surfactants and pH adjuster linked to allergies, skin toxicity, hormone disruption, and inhibited fetal brain development.
 Found in: hair dyes, mascara, foundation, fragrances, sunscreens, dry cleaning solvents, paint, pharmaceuticals.

 Formaldehyde: used as a preservative in cosmetics.
 A known carcinogen that is also linked to asthma, neurotoxicity, and developmental toxicity.
-Present where quaternium-15, DMDM hydantoin, imidazolidinyl urea, diazolidinyl urea, sodium hydroxymethylglycinate, 2-bromo-2-nitropropane-1,3 diol (Bronopol) and several other preservatives are listed.
-Beautycounter does not use any of these formaldehyde-donating preservatives.
+Present where quaternium-15, DMDM hydantoin, imidazolidinyl urea, diazolidinyl urea, sodium hydroxymethylglycinate, 2-bromo-2-nitropropane-1,3 diol (Bronopol), and several other preservatives are listed.
 Found in: shampoo, body wash, bubble bath.

 Oxybenzone: sunscreen agent and ultraviolet light absorber linked to irritation, sensitization and allergies, and possible hormone disruption.
 Found in: sunscreen, moisturizer.

 Parabens (methyl-, isobutyl-, propyl- and others): a class of preservatives commonly used to prevent the growth of bacteria and mold.
-Parabens are endocrine (or hormone) disruptors, which alter important hormone mechanisms in our bodies.
-Specially, parabens mimic estrogen; they can lock on to our cell’s own estrogen receptors and mess with important natural signals.
-They may play a role in triggering breast cancer.
+Parabens are endocrine (or hormone) disruptors, which may alter important hormone mechanisms in our bodies.
 Found in: shampoo, face cleanser, body wash, body lotion, foundation.

 Phthalates (DBP, DEHP, DEP and others): a class of plasticizing chemicals used to make products more pliable or to make fragrances stick to skin.
 Phthalates disrupt the endocrine system and may cause birth defects.
-Found in: synthetic fragrance, nail polish, hairspray.
+Found in: synthetic fragrance, nail polish, hairspray, and plastic materials.

 Polyethylene glycol (PEG compounds): PEGs are widely used in cosmetics as thickeners, solvents, softeners, and moisture-carriers.
 Depending on manufacturing processes, PEGs may be contaminated with measurable amounts of ethylene oxide and 1,4-dioxane, which are both carcinogens.
 Found in: creams, sunscreen, shampoo.

-Synthetic flavor or fragrance: an engineered scent or flavoring agent that may contain any combination of 3,000+ stock chemical ingredients, including hormone disruptors and allergens.
-Fragrance formulas are protected under federal law's classification of trade secrets, and therefore can remain undisclosed.
+Synthetic flavor or fragrance: an engineered scent or flavoring agent that may contain any combination of 3,000-plus stock chemical ingredients, including hormone disruptors and allergens.
+Fragrance formulas are protected under federal law’s classification of trade secrets and therefore can remain undisclosed.
 Found in: all types of cosmetics.

 Triclosan and Triclocarban: antimicrobial pesticides toxic to the aquatic environment; may also impact human reproductive systems.
 Found in: liquid soap, soap bars, toothpaste.